Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Abstract

 \section{Abstract}

-Wireless powered integrated sensing and communication (ISAC) faces a fundamental tradeoff between energy supply, communication throughput, and sensing accuracy.
-This paper investigates a wireless powered ISAC system with target localization requirements, where users harvest energy from wireless power transfer (WPT) and then conduct ISAC transmissions in a time-division manner.
-In addition to energy supply, the WPT signal also contributes to target sensing, and the localization accuracy is characterized by Cram\'er-Rao bound (CRB) constraints.
-Under this setting, we formulate a max-min throughput maximization problem by jointly allocating the WPT duration, ISAC transmission time allocation, and transmit power.
-Due to the nonconvexity of the resulting problem, a suitable reformulation is developed by exploiting variable substitutions and the monotonicity of logarithmic functions, based on which an efficient successive convex approximation (SCA)-based iterative algorithm is proposed.
-Simulation results demonstrate convergence and significant performance gains over benchmark schemes, highlighting the importance of coordinated time-power optimization in balancing sensing accuracy and communication performance in wireless powered ISAC systems.
+Integrated sensing and communication (ISAC) enables 6G networks to share radio resources for sensing and data transmission.
+For energy-limited ISAC systems, wireless power transfer (WPT) can be integrated as a power supply, which also introduces tradeoffs among harvested energy, communication throughput, and sensing accuracy.
+Motivated by this, we study a wireless powered multi-user ISAC system for multi-target localization, where a base station (BS) broadcasts a WPT signal for energy harvesting and users then transmit data with the harvested energy to the BS sequentially.
+Meanwhile, both the WPT signal and the users' data signals are exploited for target localization at the BS.
+By imposing Cram\'er-Rao bound (CRB) constraints to guarantee localization accuracy, we formulate a minimum user throughput maximization problem that jointly optimizes the WPT duration, per-user transmission durations, and user transmit powers.
+To address the variable coupling and inherent nonconvexity of the problem, we derive a more tractable reformulation via variable substitutions and logarithmic objective transformations.
+Since the CRB constraints remain nonconvex, we further develop a successive convex approximation (SCA)-based iterative algorithm and finally obtain an efficient suboptimal solution.
+Numerical results demonstrate the algorithm convergence and significant performance gains of the proposed scheme over benchmark schemes, highlighting the importance of joint resource allocation design for wireless powered ISAC systems.